aghast/lbac-python/ch02/expressions.rst

 Two things happen: first, the usefulness of writing those helper functions to do all the checking and consuming becomes clear!
-Instead of worrying about what kind of operator it is, we do one simple check and then just delegate everything else.
-Sweet!
+Instead of worrying about what kind of operator it is, we do one simple check and then just delegate everything else- sweet!
 Second, the loop *really* shows up in this version.
 Just like before, we convert this to use a ``while`` and we're done::